 It is easy to ruin a good shot by ignoring the background.
 In the past, there are times I took some decent shot only to realize that there was an object straight above the subject’s head.
 Having a tree growing from the head, for instance, can easily ruin a good photo.
 To avoid making this mistake, I always advise beginners not to overly focus on the subject’s appearance and the background to ensure that there are no distracting elements behind that could potentially shift the subject’s attention.

 I took some time before I could realize how to arrange different elements in my camera’s frame.
 While there are times when I luckily got it right, it took me some time before I could be able to do away with the confusion intentionally.
 My advice to upcoming photographers who might be struggling with this problem is to start by understanding the convectional “rule of thirds.”
 The good thing about photography is that photos can always be cropped to fit the rule of thirds.

-Post-processing is an essential process in digital photography.
+Post-processing is an essential process in digital photography – it can sharpen blurry pictures up to the point where you wouldn’t know they had originally been blurry, add much needed brightness and warmth to images, and so much more.
 However, in my learning exploits, I found myself too excited and overdoing it.
 This is a common issue among beginners, who end up with seemingly unrealistic images.
 I soon realized that the key to avoiding being labeled the “overzealous processor” is to go slow.
 I always made sure that I have both black and white points in my images to avoid this mistake.